 By participating in the Santa Shuffle, you’re joining The Salvation Army in the fight against poverty.
-To prepare to fundraise, view our online pledge form or download the PDF below.
+Donations can be given to participants’s personal donation pages or by downloading the PDF Pledge Form.

 Tips on Fundraising

 Inform donors of that poverty may not be easy to see, but it is everywhere.
 Use statistics for support.

 “1 in 7 Canadians live in poverty.
 They may struggle to afford life’s most basic needs such as food, clothing and shelter”.

 Share your Passion:

 Explain why fighting poverty in your community is important to you.
 With over 4 million Canadians living in poverty, odds are donors know someone who is facing poverty.
 Many are good at maintaining a façade, but behind closed doors, they may be struggling to feed their children or pay their bills.

 “I’m taking part in the Santa Shuffle to put a spotlight on less fortunate Canadians, to help fight poverty and raise awareness”.